 Are you wondering what the danger zone is for turkey?

-You don’t want your raw turkey to be in this zone for more than an hour, or it isn’t safe to eat.
+You don’t want your raw turkey to be in this zone for over an hour, or eating isn’t safe.

-Read on to find out about the turkey danger zone so that you can practice food safety and smoke your turkey like a pro.
+Read on to learn about the turkey danger zone, practice food safety, and smoke your turkey like a pro.

 Table of contents